 Euro 6 models: the diesel of the future

 Local restrictions and access regulations vary from city to city.
-The EU has no fewer than 561 different measures or schemes across Member States to date.
-A recent study released by the European Commission noted that this “there is a general lack of understanding of urban vehicle access regulations”, and leaves many citizens with diesel-powered vehicles confused about when and where they can drive.
+The EU has hundreds of different measures or schemes across Member States to date.
+A 2017 study released by the European Commission noted that this “there is a general lack of understanding of urban vehicle access regulations”, and leaves many citizens with diesel-powered vehicles confused about when and where they can drive.

 While differences in local and national priorities may halt EU-wide legislation from taking effect, there is work being done at a European level to provide vital planning, stakeholder consultation, evaluation methodology, enforcement and design guidelines for cities.